 Join one of our expert guides for a small group tour (limited to 25 people) that invites you to consider Eastern State’s history and how it relates to modern-day incarceration.
 Learn more about Eastern State’s time as an active prison while engaging in group dialogue about criminal justice reform from the founding of America to the present.

 Dig deeper with meaningful questions: How can we still see Eastern State’s influence in prisons across the country and around the world?
 In what ways did the penitentiary affect the people who lived and worked here?
 How can Eastern State’s history help us consider the impact of prisons today?

-The guide-led tour and discussion begins promptly at 2:00 pm.
+The guide-led tour and discussion begins promptly at the time listed on your ticket.
 Please arrive 15 minutes early, as the guide-led tour and discussion begins a short distance from the visitor entrance.